Associate Professor Martin Gibbs

 - digital commemoration and the use of interactive technologies at end-of-life

 - Kohn T, Meese J, Arnold M, Gibbs M, Nansen B. The Social Life of the Dead and the Leisured Life of the Living Online.
-Leisure and Death: Lively Encounters with Risk, Death, and Dying.
-2017.
+Leisure and Death: An Anthropological Tour of Risk, Death, and Dying.
+2018.
 Editors: Kaul A, Skinner J.

 - Allison F, Carter M, Gibbs M. A History of Voice Interaction in Games.
 1st International Joint Conference of DiGRA and FDG.
 2016.